IgniteUI/igniteui-documentation/topics/02_Controls/igLinearGauge/02_Adding/00_igLinearGauge_Adding_to_an_HTML_Page.md

 -   [Adding igLinearGauge to an ASP.NET MVC Application](igLinearGauge-Adding-Using-the-MVC-Helper.html): This topic demonstrates, with code examples, how to add the `igLinearGauge` control to an ASP.NET MVC View using the ASP.NET MVC helper.

--   [jQuery and ASP.NET MVC Helper API Links (igLinearGauge)](igLinearGauge-API-Links.html): This topic provides links to the API reference documentation about the `igLinearGauge` control and the ASP.NET MVC Helper for it.
+-   [jQuery and MVC API Links (igLinearGauge)](igLinearGauge-API-Links.html): This topic provides links to the API reference documentation about the `igLinearGauge` control and the ASP.NET MVC Helper for it.